Flotomate/product_docs/source/asset-management/manual-create-asset-cmdb.rst

 Manually Creating an Asset in the CMDB
 **************************************

-Flotomate allows you to add Assets in the CMDB manually.
+Motadata allows you to add Assets in the CMDB manually.
 The process involves filling the **Add an Asset** dialog box.
 You can add both IT and Non-IT Assets using the **Add an Asset** dialog box.
 To add an Asset: